Updated: May 23

 Louisiana Professional Certifications and Licenses for Veterans

-Under the Louisiana Act 276, military training and experience can be used to qualify for various civilian professional licensing or certification.
-A service member who has a military occupational specialty and work in that specialty may apply training and experience equal to or exceeding licensing requirements to a civilian certification.
+Under the Louisiana Act 276, military training and experience can be used to qualify for various civilian professional licensing or certifications.
+A service member who has a military occupational specialty and works in that specialty may apply training and experience equal to or exceeding licensing requirements to a civilian certification.

 The Act also permits colleges to award educational credits to a veteran for the student’s military training or service whenever it meets the American Council on Education standards.